 1. Installation Crew Arrives

-The installation crew will arrive around 3 weeks after you place the order.
-They will always call ahead of time to inform you they are en route.
+The windows will arrive in about 4-8 weeks then we reach out to book installation.
+The crew will always call ahead of time to inform you they are en route.
 You will be greeted by our courteous and professional crew members, who will give you an overview of how the day will go.
 Depending on the job, your installation could take as little as a few hours or up to 2 days.
 You will be informed ahead of time if window blinds will need to be removed.
 And in case you were wondering: YES!
 Your current window blinds will fit the replacement windows.
 No need to spend extra money on replacing your blinds after purchasing new windows.

 2. Removing the old windows

 First off, the window installation is FREE.
 Our crew will cover your floors for protection.
 Next, they will remove the window stop, which is the small piece of wood that runs vertically between the window sashes and the trim around the windows.

 Below is a photo to give you a visual of how a window stop is removed.
 Not so bad, right?